-"On-site" (RCRA) means on the same or geographically contiguous property that may be divided by public or private right(s)-of-way, provided the entrance and exit between the properties is at a cross-roads intersection, and access is by crossing as opposed to going along, the right(s)-of-way.
+"On-site" (RCRA) means on the same or geographically contiguous property that may be divided by public or private right(s) of way rights-of-way, provided the entrance and exit between the properties is at a cross-roads intersection, and access is by crossing as opposed to going along, the right(s)-of-way rights-of-way.
 Non-contiguous properties owned by the same person, but connected by a right-of-way that the person controls and to which the public does not have access, is also considered on-site property.

-"Owner or operator" means the owner or operator of any "facility or activity" subject to regulation under the RCRA or UIC programs.
+"Owner or operator" means the owner or operator of any "facility or activity" subject to regulation under the RCRA or UIC-programs program.